 What are the Different Types of Leaves in Plants and Trees

-Broadly all leaves are classified into two main types, based on the arrangement of the leaf lamina — the broad, thin, flattened surface of the leaf, which is also the site of photosynthesis and transpiration in plants.
+Broadly all leaves are classified into two main types, based on the arrangement of the leaf lamina (the broad, thin, flattened surface of the leaf), which is the site of photosynthesis and transpiration in plants.
+They are given below.

 What are the Two Basic Types of Leaves